badrmarani/bias-to-text-pytorch/README.md

 pip install poetry
 ```

 To install the environment, run : `poetry install`.
-Finally, to activate the virtual environment, run the following command : `poetry shell`.
+Finally, to activate the virtual environment, run the following command: `poetry shell`.

 ### Download datasets and pretrained checkpoints